 Anne Frank’s Friends: Photos of the Girls Who Lived

-Some stories, in their telling, are so hard to believe and, at their ending, are so hard to bear that — if they were not historically, demonstrably real — readers might be forgiven for dismissing them out of hand as over the top.
-Stranger than fiction.
-Too fanciful, and dreadful, by half.
+Some stories, in their telling, are so hard to believe and, at their end, are so hard to bear that—if they were not historically, demonstrably real—readers might be forgiven for dismissing them as over the top; stranger than fiction; too fanciful, and dreadful, by half.

-The narrative elements that form the framework of Anne’s Diary of a Young Girl, as readers of the book know, are as prosaic and as grotesque as those that animate the darkest fairy tales.
+The narrative elements that form the framework of Anne’s Diary of a Young Girl are as prosaic and as grotesque as those that animate the darkest fairy tales.

 These and other wrenching elements of Anne’s tale, imparted in the clear, unsentimental prose of her famous diary, are now integral markers in the shared memory of disparate cultures all over the world.

 Here, decades after the Frank family went into hiding, LIFE commemorates Anne’s unconquerable spirit—and bears witness to the suffering unleashed by the Third Reich—through the story of one seemingly incongruous photograph: a picture of children playing in a sandbox in Amsterdam in 1937.

 LIFE magazine set the scene, and explained the significance of the sandbox photograph, in its October 12, 1959, issue:

 The snapshot . . . adds a fascinating footnote to the Anne Frank legend.
 LIFE photographer Paul Schutzer found it when he was thumbing through a family album in the home of Maryland friends.
 “One familiar face caught my eye,” he recalls, “and I realized it was Anne Frank.”